StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## Will HEVC decoding be enabled in Chrome by default in the future?

-Chrome Canary >= `107.0.5300.0` has already enable HEVC HW decoding support for ChromeOS, Mac, Windows and Android by default.
+Chrome >= `107.0.5300.0` has already enabled HEVC HW decoding support for ChromeOS, Mac, Windows and Android by default, Chrome >= `108.0.5354.0` also enabled HEVC HW decoding support for Linux by default.
 Chrome 107 release version will be available after `2022-10-25`.

 ## What's the hardware supported HEVC profile?